kittleapps/Java-Desktop-RuneScape_NXT_Settings/README.md

 * Exporting & Importing your settings in Json. (sensitive information excluded)
 * Re-add support to view your UID.
 * Visually add NXT's [Build number](http://runescape.wikia.com/wiki/Build_number).
-* More options to disable.
-  * Unknown what else I could have it disable, maybe I'll throw in a few (fun/visual) Easter eggs for the Pre-Compiled variants to be surprised with.
 * Even more cleanups!
 (Have to stay clean!)